(Reproduced by kind permission of Dr T.J. Winnifrith)

 - Manser, A. and Stock, G. (eds.), 1984, The Philosophy of F.H.
 Bradley, Oxford: Clarendon Press; reprinted in paperback 1986.

 - McHenry, L.B., 1992, Whitehead and Bradley.
-A Comparative Analysis, Albany: State University of New York Press.
+A Comparative Analysis, Albany:, NY: State University of New York Press.

 - Muirhead, J.H., 1925, Contemporary British Philosophy: Personal Statements, second series, London: George Allen and Unwin Ltd.